Central Wheatbelt Weather

 Central Wheatbelt Forecast

-Friday Mostly sunny.
-High (70%) chance of showers in the far southwest, slight (30%) chance elsewhere.
-The chance of a thunderstorm in the far southwest in the afternoon and evening.
-Winds NE 15 to 25 km/h shifting W 20 to 30 km/h during the morning.
+Tuesday Partly cloudy.
+Medium (60%) chance of showers in the far southwest, slight (30%) chance elsewhere.
+Winds N 15 to 20 km/h turning NW 15 to 25 km/h during the morning.

 Central Wheatbelt Observations